geocot/Ephemerides/README.md

 To have a nice look of mixing color togheter, I created my own theme in dojo format.
 See [here](http://membre.oricom.ca/publiccouture/sunrisesunset/js/ephemeridesTheme.js)

+A HTML and CSS file drive all this togheter

 Enjoy !

 [Martin Couture](mailto:mcouture@esri.ca)

 ----------

 **The time is in standard format, not in daylight saving time.

+**I do a lot of search of on the web to have the sunrise and sunset formula.